 DPH: The San Francisco Department of Public Health.

-Governing Body: The San Francisco Health Commission subject to the responsibilities designated to the .- When the Governing Body has delegated authority to the Director of Health by the San Francisco Charter and Municipal Code. to make determinations regarding appointments, reappointments, termination of appointments, and the granting or revision of Clinical Privileges, the term "Governing Body" shall refer to the Director of Health.
+Governing Body: The San Francisco Health Commission subject to the responsibilities designated to the Director of Health by the San Francisco Charter and Municipal Code...

 Hospital: The Priscilla Chan and Mark Zuckerberg San Francisco General Hospital and Trauma Center.